2000–01 New Jersey Nets season

+The Nets finished 28th in the NBA in home-game attendance, with an attendance of 556,573 at the Continental Airlines Arena during the regular season, which was the second-lowest in the league.
 Following the season, Marbury and Newman were both traded to the Phoenix Suns, while Gill signed with the Miami Heat, Jackson signed with the San Antonio Spurs, and Sherman Douglas retired.

-For the season, the Nets slightly changed their grey alternate road uniforms, which remained in use until 2005.
+For the season, the Nets slightly changed their grey alternate road uniforms, which would remain in use until 2005.